The Complete Guide to Heart Rate Training

 Alternatively, optical heart rate monitoring (OHRM) is now available too.
 They measure your heart rate by shining light through your skin and onto your blood vessels, and then analysing the amount of light that returns to the sensor.
 The heart rate measurement is based on the fact that light entering the body will scatter in a predictable manner as the blood flow dynamics change, such as with changes in blood pulse rates (heart rate).
 This method is called photoplethysmography (PPG).

 The latter is far less reliable than a chest strap, especially when training.
-Measuring PPG when you’re in a resting state (sleeping, sitting, and standing still), such as when doctors use pulse oximeters (or when I do this at home as part of my clinical trial), is fairly simple.
+Measuring PPG when you’re in a resting state (sleeping, sitting, and standing still), such as when doctors use pulse oximeters (or when I do this at home as part of a clinical trial), is fairly simple.

 However, measuring during activity is far more complex.
 It can be inaccurate due to a number of factors including ‘optical noise’ and measurement delays; they aren’t responsive to rapidly increasing or decreasing heart rate, such as the fluctuations associated with interval training.